obakanue/course-summaries/mamn01.md

 # Advanced Interaction Design MAMN01 2019 VT
 In this summary I will try to collect the basics and important terminology surrounding the course.
 Hopefully it will help when writing the report.
+The end goal would be for this summary to be the only necessary source in order to complete the course.

+## Introduction
+Here are some links for where you will find specific course materials and software.
+I will also go showcase some of the assignments to be completed during the run of this course.

+This is the current Course Admin:
+Name:   Kirsten "Kirre" Rassmus-Gröhn
+E-mail: kirre@certec.lth.se
+Phone:  046 - 222 03 50

+### Links
+Here are some helpful links for the course:
+* [Moodle](http://moodle.lth.se) Here you will find all course material for your course.
+* [Course Page](http://www.eat.lth.se/kurser/interaktionsdesign/avancerad-interaktionsdesign-mamn01/) This is the course page.
+* [Android Studio](https://developer.android.com/studio) Here you can download Android Studio if you don't already have it.

 ## Repetition of terminology
 This part is meant to jugg a bit of your memory from past terminology from previous courses.